dev4press/coreactivity/readme.txt

 Library Updated.
 Minor updates and improvements.

 = 1.4 =
 New components.
-Many tweaks, improvements and fixes.
+Many tweaks, improvements, and fixes.

 = 1.3 =
 MaxMind GeoLite2 support.
 Many improvements and fixes.